Square rings up the sale at your Bendigo cellar door fine, but it doesn't know the online shop just sold the last case

 Exactly what you get

 A till that's one connected node in a multi-channel business: shared live stock across cellar door, stalls, and online, club and wholesale pricing built in, and offline selling for the weekend market.
-It links to inventory management software for stock, shopify development or your online store, accounting software for reconciliation, and business intelligence dashboards for cross-channel sales reporting.
+It links to inventory management software for stock, shopify development or your online store, accounting software for reconciliation, and business intelligence (BI) dashboards for cross-channel sales reporting.

 How to choose a developer in Bendigo